cloudzfy/pychallenge/README.md

 * **Level 3** [re](http://www.pythonchallenge.com/pc/def/equality.html)

   * Check the comments in HTML source code, and find the substring with XXXxXXX.
-Use `re.findall`.

 * **Level 4** [follow the chain](http://www.pythonchallenge.com/pc/def/linkedlist.php)

-  * Click the image and will find the linkedlist.
-Use `urllib`.
+  * There is a link on the image.
+Use the number as a clue to fine the tail of the linkedlist.

 * **Level 5** [peak hell](http://www.pythonchallenge.com/pc/def/peak.html)

   * "Peak hell" sounds like `pickle`.
 Download the data from `<peakhell>` label and use `pickle` to extract information.
-  * Trick: When printing the data from pickle, you may find the correlation between each character and its amount.
+  * Trick: When printing the data from pickle, you may find the correlation between each character and its frequency.

 * **Level 6** [now there are pairs](http://www.pythonchallenge.com/pc/def/channel.html)

-  * The "zip" indicates there may be a ZIP file, check `channel.zip` and download.
-You may find a linkedlist based on text file.
+  * Download the ZIP file `channel.zip` with a linkedlist based on the names of text files.
 Check `readme.txt`, You may use `zip.getinfo().comment` to retrieve comments of each text file in the ZIP.
-  * Hint: it's in the air, look at the letters.

 * **Level 7** [smarty](http://www.pythonchallenge.com/pc/def/oxygen.html)